 April 1585: Jesuit messenger William Shakespeare, a recusant firebrand, arrives in Rome expecting to meet his best friend, a budding playwright with whom he wishes to enter into a partnership in the entertainment industry.
 But his friend left Rome about one month earlier to go and complete a doctorate in philology at the University of Salamanca.
 Before he decides whether to proceed to Salamanca or return to London, another messenger, a certain Guy Fawkes, brings him new directives from his employer: the Bishop of Winchester, a crypto-Catholic prelate of the Church of England.
 As instructed by His Excellency, William travels to the West African island city of Corisco in the Kingdom of Malabo.
 There he meets the woman and some of the men with whom, after suffering religious discrimination for over two decades, he contrives the most diabolical assassination plot in British history.

-Raphael Sóne is a translator and bardolater.
+Raphael Sóne is a bardolater of long standing, a professional translator and amateur blogger.
 THE CORISCO CONSPIRACY is his first novel.
 It was originally entitled THE WAR MEMOIRS OF WILLIAM SHAKESPEARE.

 Mr. Sóne is a Cameroonian Canadian.
 He can be reached by email at MusketmanShakespeare@gmail.com